I'm currently on an elimination diet and tried bertolli extra virgin olive oil yesterday. (I know, it's not the most trustworthy brand)

 I have very severe reactions to olive oil, including severe diarrhoea when I ingest it and a nasty eczema when it's applied to my skin.
 Some years ago I became so sick with intractable diarrhoea and bleeding that I was mistakenly diagnosed with ulcerative colitis.
 It's so difficult to contend with the very pervasive 'propaganda' that surrounds olive oil.
 We are constantly being told that it is such a wonderful healthy product, and therefore it's really hard to get anyone to believe that it can be harmful (at least to some people).
 Because of this it took me quite a while to make the connection, but I finally realised that it was olive oil causing my problems, and that if I strictly avoided it my gastrointestinal problems completely disappeared.
 I told my (then) doctor about this, and to my surprise he replied "no, that's not possible – I have never seen any reports stating that olive oil causes those sort of problems".
 He flatly refused to believe me, so it's no wonder that the harmful effects of olive oil are virtually unknown.

 We now use only peanut oil, rice bran oil and macadamia nut oil in our house, and I am fine with all of these.
 The big problem is that olive oil has become so popular that its very hard to avoid it when you eat out.
 So not only Mediterranean-style restaurants, but anything that even remotely considers itself "up-market", are now a big risk for me.
 On a couple of occasions I have been promised an"olive oil-free meal" at these places, only to have a bad reaction afterwards, probably because of the inadvertent use of something in their kitchen contaminated with olive oil.

-olive oil and rancidity 5 Answers
+Confused about olive oil 5 Answers